McCoy Contractors County Hurdle

 The highlight of which is the Cheltenham Festival, which runs for four days in March and is widely considered the pinnacle of the jump racing season.
 There are a total of 28 incredible Cheltenham races, featuring 14 Grade 1 events contested in front of more than 65,000 racegoers each day.
 Every owner, jockey and trainer dreams of a winner at the Cheltenham Festival, cementing their place in history alongside some of the legends of the sport including Denman, Kauto Star and Istabraq.

 To add to the excitement, there is an ongoing rivalry between Great Britain and Ireland which has been celebrated in recent years with the introduction of the Prestbury Cup.
 The two nations compete against one another to accumulate the most winners at the Cheltenham Festival.
-The side to win the most Cheltenham races is presented with the Prestbury Cup at the end of the week.
+The side to win the most wins at Cheltenham in 2023 is presented with the Prestbury Cup at the end of the week.

 The Cheltenham Festival lasts for four days and has done since 2005, having previously been held over three days.
 Each day contains seven races, with racing beginning at 1.30pm and finishing at 5.30pm.